quazimut/articles/7-turing-complete/7-turing-complete.md

 ## 2. Jonathan Blow's Platformer Classic: Braid
 ![braid header](/7-turing-complete/braid.png)

 First of all: if you haven't played the game, you seriously should.
-This is one of my all-time favorites and I was blown away when I learned that the game is not just beautifully designed with a fascinating storyline but also turing-complete.
-To be fair, the game isn't turing-complete as it is but rather the *game mechanics*.
+This is one of my all-time favorites and I was blown away when I learned that the game is not just beautifully designed with a fascinating storyline but also Turing-complete.
+To be fair, the game isn't Turing-complete as it is but rather the *game mechanics*.
 Linus Hamilton in his 2014 white paper, [Braid is undecidable](https://arxiv.org/pdf/1412.0784.pdf) walks us through the specific game elements we need to prove turing-completeness.
 These elements are: (1)monstars, (2)lever+platform, (3)one-way surfaces, (4)cannons, (5)bunnies, (6)rewinding time.

 He shows how to create a [counter machine](https://www.wikiwand.com/en/Counter_machine) out of these elements which are:
 > one of the simplest types of machines known to exhibit Turing-complete behavior.